grafana/alloy/docs/sources/reference/components/prometheus/prometheus.remote.queue.md

 ## Debug information

-`prometheus.remote_write` does not expose any component-specific debug information.
+`prometheus.remote.queue` does not expose any component-specific debug information.

 ## Debug metrics